-- Students must earn a minimum of C- in ALL college core courses (EXCEPT MGT 488) and a cumulative GPA of at least 2.0 across all college core courses.
-A minimum grade of C (2.0) is required in MGT 488 (a grade of C- or lower will not be accepted). - Prerequisite: All college core courses, and within 12 hours of graduate or during the student's last semester. - College Core and ECCE courses may not be used to fulfill these requirements. - 6 e.g., ACC, BUS, ECO (Except ECO 315), MGT, MIS, MKT, and SPM. - The BBA:Marketing degree requires a minimum of three hours of internship course work consisting of an individualized field experience (IPL 300) or an individual project (IPL 301).
+- Junior or senior standing required to enroll in ECO 315. - Students must earn a minimum of C- in ALL college core courses (EXCEPT MGT 488) and a cumulative GPA of at least 2.0 across all college core courses.
+A minimum grade of C (2.0) is required in MGT 488 (a grade of C- or lower will not be accepted). - Prerequisite: All college core courses, and within 12 hours of graduation or during the student's last semester. - College Core and ECCE courses may not be used to fulfill these requirements - Earn a cumulative grade point average of at least 2.00 across all courses required for the major. - e.g., ACC, BUS, ECO (Except ECO 315), MGT, MIS, MKT, and SPM.

+The BBA:Marketing degree requires a minimum of three hours of internship course work consisting of an individualized field experience (IPL 300) or an individual project (IPL 301).
 Students are encouraged to complete six hours of Internship.
 Internship hours will be used to fulfill the Engagement Experience ECCE category.
 Students must complete course work in at least one of the other ECCE categories including U.S. Communities and Global Awareness.
 The one hour UNI 301 Speaker Series course fulfills the last hour of the ECCE requirement (10 Total ECCE hours required).

 Only in exceptional cases, using the Student Petition Form, with appropriate College of Business and Management approvals, students may request to waive the three-hour internship requirement and substitute an alternative ECCE course.
 Credit for Prior Learning (IPL 305) may not be used by College of Business and Management students to fulfill degree requirements.